AndrewKelton/md5Website/README.md

 Files Created with AI
 -
-  Most but not all of the JavaScript code embedded in the html files are written by AI \n admintable.go is written by AI given the prompts of my pervious go code opening the db
+  Most but not all of the JavaScript code embedded in the html files are written by AI. admintable.go is written by AI given the prompts of my pervious go code opening the db